X-O1/yield-advance/README.md

-# YieldWield v1
+# YieldAdvance

 A yield re-routing plug-in that enables protocols to offer **yield-backed advances** to their users by leveraging idle stablecoin yield.
-YieldWield handles share logic, debt tracking, and yield accrual, while **your protocol handles all token transfers and fund custody**.
+YieldAdvance handles share logic, debt tracking, and yield accrual, while **your protocol handles all token transfers and fund custody**.

 ---

 ## What It Does

-YieldWield plugs into your protocol to:
+YieldAdvance plugs into your protocol to:

 * Enable users to take **instant advances** against their future yield.
 * Track user **collateral**, **debt**, and **yield growth** using Aave’s liquidity index.